 Is a Nurse and Employee or Independent Contractor?

-The IRS simply does not view nurses as self employed in a healthcare facility setting.
+The IRS simply does not view nurses as self-employed in a healthcare facility setting.
 Nurses do not use their own equipment (Sorry, stethoscope and bandage scissors aren’t enough.); they work scheduled hours; and function under the policies and procedures of the facility, says Gustavo A Viera a Healthcare Accountants and expert in Healthcare Accounting.
 Furthermore, Medicare and Medicaid will pull funding from facilities using independent contractors for patient care.

 Viera’s Health Care Accountants and experts in Healthcare Accounting state those nurses who are contracting with a health care facility can find themselves in a financial and legal quagmire with the IRS.
 The likelihood of getting audited as an independent nurse contractor is very high.
-Back taxes, penalties and interest can be devastating.
+Back taxes, penalties, and interest can be devastating.

-The only setting where you can function as an independent nurse contractor is in home care.
+The only setting where you can function as an independent nurse contractor is in-home care.
 It must not be a healthcare facility and you must be paid privately by the patient…not Medicare or Medicaid.
 Don’t be misled by agencies offering hospital contracts to, “self-employed nurses”.
 Many have fine print in their contracts that essentially state, “If your position is ruled as ‘employee’ by the IRS, you are responsible for all back taxes, penalties and interest.”
 Consult Healthcare Accountants and experts in Healthcare Accounting

-Take it From an Expert
+Is a Nurse and Employee or Independent Contractor? – Take it From an Expert

 If you are working for an agency that has designated you as an independent contractor and the agency (or you) are audited, you and the agency will owe back employee taxes and penalties to both the state and federal governments.
 The agencies hire independent contractors for one reason, to make more money by not paying applicable taxes.”